remlapmot/mrrobust/README.md

   - Added html versions of the helpfiles to the website.
 These are available from the website menu bar or [here](https://remlapmot.github.io/mrrobust/docs/helpfiles/)
   - Added extra decimal places examples to helpfiles of `mrforest` and `mrleaveoneout`
+  - `mrfunnel` now includes a legend on its plot
 * July 2020:
   - Added `gxse()` option to `mrmvivw` to return instrument strength Q<sub>A</sub> statistic for instrument validity in `e(Qa)` ([Sanderson et al. 2019](#references))